 Courses & Requirements

-Overview of courses offered in the International Legal Studies Program:
+Overview of courses offered in the International Legal Studies Program

-ILSP LL.M candidates may choose to specialize in one of the six areas listed below.
-To receive a Certificate of Specialization combined with the LL.M. degree, students must successfully complete 12 credits hours in the area of specialization out of the required 24 credits hours.
+ILSP LL.M candidates may choose to specialize in one of the areas listed below.
+To receive a Certificate of Specialization along with the LL.M. degree, students must successfully complete 12 credits hours in the area of specialization out of the required 24 credits hours.
 Certain courses count towards more than one area of specialization.

 We offer the following specializations: